sloul1/arduino_based_solar_tracker/README.md

 ## LEDs

 There are three LEDs (red, yellow and green) to indicate solar tracker status.
 Each LED has resistor that limits maximum current to 15mA.
-Current limiting resistors are sized according to [datasheet](https://www.pcboard.ca/5mm-frosted-lens-led).
+Current limiting resistors are sized according to [specification](https://www.pcboard.ca/5mm-frosted-lens-led).

-As we can see from the datasheet specification red and yellow LED has lower Typical Voltage and Forward Voltage.
+As we can see from the datasheet specification below red and yellow LED has lower *`Typical Voltage`* and *`Forward Voltage`*.